b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 To avoid such an unexpected events (especially if instead of `*` you will use your own function -> see @sec:julia_language_functions) you would like a guarding angel that watches over you.
 This is what Julia does when you ask her for it by using type declarations (for now you need to take my word for it).

-Moreover, declaring types can make your code run faster.
+Moreover, declaring types somethimes may make your code run faster.

 Additionally, some [IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment) work better (improved code completions, and hints) when you place type declarations in your code.